Kofiastro/my-devops-webapp/README.md

 # My DevOps Web App with Automated Deployment

-A modern Node.js web application demonstrating DevOps best practices with automated testing, containerization, and CI/CD deployment to Azure using GitHub Actions.
+A modern Node.js web application demonstrating DevOps best practices with automated testing, containerization, and CI/CD deployment to Azure using GitHub Actions by astr0

 ## 🎯 What This Project Demonstrates